Home > About Us

 Fax : (62-21) 29289961

-On December 5, 1994, the Company made an initial public offering of 13,200,000 shares which were listed on the Surabaya Stock Exchange and the Jakarta Stock Exchange (now the Indonesia Stock Exchange / IDX).
-On the same day, 30,800,000 founder shares were listed with a nominal value of Rp.1,000 per share.
+On December 5, 1994, the Company conducted an initial public offering of 13,200,000 shares listed on the Surabaya Stock Exchange and Jakarta Stock Exchange (now the Indonesia Stock Exchange / BEI).
+On the same day, 30,800,000 founder shares were also listed with a nominal value of Rp.
+1,000 per share.

 Capital Market Supporting Institutions and/or Professionals

-1. Paul Hadiwinata, Hidajat, Arsono, Retno, Palilingan & Partners as Independent Auditors of INAI's Financial Statements, with a total fee of around Rp.
-210,600,000,- for the assignment of General Audit of Financial Statements as of December 31, 2021.
+1. Paul Hadiwinata, Hidajat, Arsono, Retno, Palilingan & Partners domiciled at Ngagel Jaya 90, Surabaya as Independent Auditor of INAI's Financial Reports, with a total fee of around IDR 210,600,000.00 for the assignment of General Audit of Financial Reports as of 31 December 2024.

-2. PT Adimitra Jasa Korpora as the supporting securities administration bureau of INAI with a total fee of around Rp.22,000,000 for the assignment period from January 1 to December 31, 2021
+2. PT Adimitra Jasa Korpora which is domiciled at Kirana Boutique Office, Jakarta as a supporting securities administration bureau for INAI with a fee of around IDR 28,000,000.00 the assignment period of January 1-December 31, 2024.

 Award / reputation obtained by PT Indal Aluminum Industry Tbk in 2021

-Obtaining Accreditation Certification from the National Accreditation Committee for Testing Laboratories and Calibration Laboratories for the period 27 February 2019
+• Obtained SNI ISO/IEC 17025:2017 Accreditation Certification from the National Accreditation Committee for Testing Laboratories for the period of September 25, 2024 – September 24, 2029.

-Obtained a BLUE PROPER rating in the company's performance appraisal program in environmental management.
+• Obtained PROPER BLUE rating in the company performance assessment program in environmental management.

 Catalog Section